Hang out with little kids.

-We are the stewards of the world that the next generation will grow up in, live in, raise families in, love and learn and lose in.
-Imagine leaving them with this environmental and societal mess that we’re in, a mess that we have the power to clean up.
-It’s exhausting.
+The adults now are the stewards of the world that the next generation will grow up in, live in, raise families in, love and learn and lose in.
+Imagine leaving them with this environmental and societal cluster-f that we’re in, which is a mess that we have the power to clean up.
+It’s overwhelming and exhausting.
 We know.
-And it’s daunting.
-It’s even rather daring to believe there is a better way to live when you look at the odds.
+And it’s daunting and pretty sad.
+In fact, given the odds, it’s daring to believe there is a better way to live.
 But let’s throw the odds out with old.
 Odds are just odds.
-They do not define possibility, and they certainly do not define history.
-Human beings beat the odds all the time.
-Even our existence on Earth beats galactic odds.
-We can be daring and mess up and try hard and then harder and cry and stomp our feet and holler when we need to release the tension of all of this.
-We can also have some fun, especially if we look to the kids to change our point of view.⠀
+Odds do not define possibility, and they certainly do not define history.
+Human beings have beat the odds time and time again.
+Even our existence on Earth beats the galactic odds.
+We can be daring and mess up and try hard and then harder and cry and stomp our feet and holler when we need to release the tension of living through this moment.

 Previous